-Liaoning has a population of approximately 44 million people, making it China’s 14th most populous region.
+In 2018, Liaoning has a population of approximately 44 million people, making it China’s 14th most populous region.
 About 84% of its residents are Han.
 At about 5.4 million people, the Manchus form the next largest ethnic group followed by Mongols, Hui, Koreans and Xibe.
 Most of the Manchu people live in the eastern part of the province in six Manchu Autonomous counties.
-Most of Liaoning’s Mongols live on the border of the Inner Mongolia Autonomous Region.
+Most of Liaoning’s Mongols live on the border with the Inner Mongolia Autonomous Region.
 The Hui tend to reside in communities throughout the province whereas the Koreans tend to congregate near the Sino-Korean border.
 It is estimated that about 64% of Liaoning’s residents now live in cities or towns.
 Its capital, Shenyang, has a population of 5.3 million people.

 Because of Liaoning’s northern location, its agricultural season is short.
 That said, Liaoning makes good use of what time it has.
 The province has a relatively high level of farm mechanization, irrigation and chemical fertilization compared to the rest of China.
 Liaoning’s main crops include corn, sorghum, soybeans, millet, peanuts, sugar beets, cotton, tobacco and vegetables.
 Liaoning is also a large fruit producer especially apples, peaches, plums and apricots.
-Liaoning also grows chestnut-leaved oaks which support its large tussah silk industry.
+Liaoning additionally grows chestnut-leaved oaks which support its large tussah silk industry.

 A large-scale reforestation effort, undertaken after 1949, is now bearing fruit and supplying Liaoning’s lumbering and paper industries.
 Livestock and poultry farming are also growing sectors.
 Given Liaoning’s relatively large coastline, fishing and coastal aquaculture are also important money earners.
 Large catches include abalone, sea cucumber, scallop, prawn, crabs, sea urchins, jelly fish and clams.

 Liaoning has important supplies of mineral resources including iron ore, coal, manganese ore, boron, lead, zinc, molybdenum, magnesite, bauxite, boron, gold, diamonds and sea salt.
 Liaoning produces petroleum from its oil shale deposits, from oil taken from its Liaohe oil field and from coal in the form of synthetic petroleum.
 It also has some natural gas reserves.
 Liaoning generates a significant supply of electrical power both from coal-fired thermal plants and increasingly from hydroelectricity.
 Liaoning exports its excess electrical capacity to neighboring provinces.

-As China’s transition to a market economy gained steam in the late 1990s, much of Liaoning’s state-owned industrial complex was restructured causing almost 500 firms to go bankrupt and an estimated 3 million people to lose their jobs.
-Since then, Liaoning has worked to revitalize the economy through the creation of industrial development free trade zones focusing on the production of instruments, bio-pharmacy, electronics, new materials production, auto and auto parts manufacturing, electronics, precision machinery, new materials, fine chemicals, electronic information, biological engineering, energy saving and environmental protection equipment, telecommunications equipment and home appliances.
+As China’s transition to a market economy gained steam in the late 1990s, much of Liaoning’s state-owned industrial complex was restructured, causing almost 500 firms to go bankrupt and an estimated 3 million people to lose their jobs.
+Since then, Liaoning has worked to revitalize the economy through the creation of industrial development free trade zones.
+These zones focus on the production of instruments, bio-pharmacy, electronics, new materials production, auto and auto parts manufacturing, electronics, precision machinery, new materials, fine chemicals, electronic information, biological engineering, energy saving and environmental protection equipment, telecommunications equipment and home appliances.
 The province also engages in the smelting and pressing of metals, petrochemical production, coking and nuclear fuel, automotive manufacturing and machinery manufacturing.
 Its light industries include the processing of farm products, food and beverages and tobacco.
 State-owned and state-holding enterprises generated approximately 49% of the province’s gross industrial output in 2017.